Tylefrost/Frusion/README.md

 ## Scenes:
 ### Main:
 This scene is the one you see when you press play.
 I used stock wall sprite assets from Godot to make a bunch of wall sprites.
 Then I arranged the walls to make a cube without the top (bucket).
 After that I simply added collision boxes for each wall to prevent the fruit from “falling through”.
-After that it was just adding text labels to display the losing message and the score counter
+I also added text labels to display the losing message and the score counter

 ## Scripting: